 We provide advanced prevention, diagnosis and treatment options for a wide range of heart diseases.
 Our staff of experienced cardiologists and cardiac healthcare professionals manage and implement a multifaceted approach to heart disease treatments that can include:

-- Thrombolytic medicines (“clot busters”) to dissolve blood clots that are blocking the coronary arteries.
-These medicines must be given within several hours of the start of heart attack symptoms.
-Ideally, they should be given as soon as possible.
+- Thrombolytic medicines (“clot busters”) to dissolve blood clots that are blocking the coronary arteries, given as soon as possible

 - Aspirin to prevent further blood clotting